22 April 2026

 asyncio.run(main())

-Adding Asynch Functionality to a Synch code
+Adding Async Functionality to a Sync code

 asyncio Can be used to handle synchronous functions asynchronously.
 The following demonstrates how this is done using run_in_executor().
 The way asyncio handles synchronous functions is to hand them off to either a thread or process pool, to prevent them from blocking the rest of the code.
 The downside is that this approach adds on the thread / process handling overhead.